Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 The _`Packet #4336`_ is the last packet related to FTP traffic.
 However, if we observe the previous packets, we see that the victim machine with IP address _`192.168.56.103`_ is requesting _malware.exe_ file from the attacker's FTP server.
 Hence, we can conclude that the victim machine is already in control of the attacker.

-Hence, the attacker is connected to the victim machine and also giving it instructions, maybe via commands.
-The FTP traffic that is generated, is due to attacker instructing the victim machine to get _malware.exe_ file from their server.
+Hence, the attacker is connected to the victim machine and also gives it instructions, maybe via commands.
+The FTP traffic that is generated, is due to the attacker instructing the victim machine to get the _malware.exe_ file from their server.
 The FTP exchange is taking place during the attack session.

 The attacker must be connected to the victim machine via a port, which is running this session.
 We need to find this port.